MarioScripts/CS4483_Prototype/README.md

  - The art is placeholder art which will be replaced with an Egyptian-themed art style when more work can be done.
 All art has been taken from the Unity asset store.
  - Currently at the end of a level, there is guaranteed to be 3 items that spawn unless there are no less than 3 items available for the player.
 This is in place just for the prototype to increase the likelihood of seeing all items within playing the 2 levels.
 Item spawning will be more scarce when in later stages of the game.
+ - Ground slime on 2nd level will carry the player back.
+Since no death mechanics are implemented yet, when the player gets moved out of frame, he will reposition back into frame.
+This will be changed to the player dying in later releases.

 ### Game Controls